The canonical lamination calibrated by a cohomology class: Introduction

 In \S\ref{canonical structure}, we study measured sublaminations of canonical calibrated laminations.
 This is motivated by the fact that the \dfn{earthquake norm}, the dual of the norm induced by Thurston's stretch metric, is not strictly convex, and its failure to be strictly convex detects the failure of geodesic laminations to be uniquely ergodic \cite{huang2024earthquakemetricteichmullerspace}.
 This suggests that if the stable norm is not strictly convex, then there should be canonical calibrated laminations which are not uniquely ergodic; it turns out that this is exactly what happens.

 A finite Borel measure $\mu$ is \dfn{transverse} to a lamination $\lambda$, if $\supp \mu = \supp \lambda$ and $\mu$ is invariant under deformations which preserve the area forms of every leaf of $\lambda$.
 A transverse probability measure $\mu$ is \dfn{ergodic} if, for every Borel set $E$ which is a union of leaves of $\lambda$, either $\mu(E) = 0$ or $\mu(E) = 1$.
-The lamination $\lambda$ is \dfn{uniquely ergodic}, if there is a unique probability measure which is transverse to $\lambda$.
+The lamination $\lambda$ is \dfn{uniquely ergodic}, if there is a unique probability measure $\mu$ which is transverse to $\lambda$ (in which case $\mu$ must be ergodic).

 Let $\rho \in H^{d - 1}(M, \RR)$ have unit norm.
 The canonical lamination $\lambda_\rho$ may not admit a transverse measure, but the proof of Theorem \ref{existence of calibrated lam} shows that $\lambda_\rho$ has a sublamination which admits an ergodic transverse measure.
 Let